Andover Newton Theological School: Andover Newton at Yale

 In May 2016, ANTS president Martin Copenhaver announced that Andover Newton would begin a process of formal affiliation with Yale Divinity School over a two-year period.
 In the 2016–17 academic year, a cohort of faculty relocated to New Haven, Connecticut, teaching students and launching pilot initiatives focused on congregational ministry education, while Andover Newton continued to operate in Massachusetts.
 Copenhaver projected that a sale of the Newton campus would pay off debt and create an endowment for the institution at Yale.

-On June 29, 2017, the sale of the Andover Newton campus was finalized, and on July 20, 2017, the boards of Andover Newton and Yale Divinity School signed an agreement to formalize their affiliation beginning in the 2017–18 academic year.
+On June 29, 2017, the Andover Newton campus was sold to Eversail LLC, a company affiliated with Gerald Chan.
+On July 20, the boards of Andover Newton and Yale Divinity School signed an agreement to formalize their affiliation beginning in the 2017–18 academic year.
 Under the agreement, Andover Newton Seminary at Yale Divinity School was established as a unit within Yale Divinity School, similar to Yale's arrangement with the Episcopal seminary Berkeley Divinity School.
 Andover Newton relinquished its accreditation from the New England Commission of Higher Education in 2019.

 Andover Newton students at YDS earn a diploma from Andover Newton in addition to their Yale degrees, and receive scholarship support from the Andover Newton Seminary Program.
 Andover Newton also funds some faculty positions at YDS.